Kohlberg Theory of Moral Development-B.Ed Notes

 What is the Heinz Dilemma?

-Kolhberg always wanted how people decide what is right and what is wrong.
-In order to explore this area, he read a story containing a moral dilemma to the different age groups children is also known as Heinz Dilemma.
-In the Story, A person wife is suffering from disease, He is trying to obtain an expensive drug that his wife needs to treat disease.
+Kolhberg always wanted people to decide what is right and what is wrong.
+In order to explore this area, he read a story containing a moral dilemma for the different age groups of children also known as the Heinz Dilemma.
+In the Story, A person’s wife is suffering from a disease, He is trying to obtain an expensive drug that his wife needs to treat the disease.

-The man does not have enough money on his pocket to buy this drug to save his wife life.
-He begs the pharmacist to reduce the price, but pharmacist refuses.
+The man does not have enough money in his pocket to buy this drug to save his wife’s life.
+He begs the pharmacist to reduce the price, but the pharmacist refuses.
 So, the man decided to break into the pharmacy to steal the drug.
-The Kohlberg ask the children to decide whether the man was right or wrong in his decision.
+Kohlberg ask the children to decide whether the man was right or wrong in his decision.
 Kohlberg was not interested in whether they said the man was right or wrong, he was interested in finding out how they arrived at such a decision.
 He wanted to know what they thought made something right or wrong

 Kohlberg Theory of Moral Development: Level and Stages

-There are 3 level and 6 Stages of Kohlberg’s Moral Development Theory these are-
+There are 3 levels and 6 Stages of Kohlberg’s Moral Development Theory these are-

 Level-2: Conventional Morality